EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

    - Implement secure user authentication with JWT.
 3. **Data Visualization**:
    - Expand charts and visualizations to include trends and insights.
-4. **Mobile App Development**:
-   - Create a cross-platform mobile app using Flutter or React Native.
-5. **Enhanced Scraping**:
-   - Add error handling for dynamic changes in website structures.

 ---